Erobober/less-vs-sass/README.md

 }
 ```

 We can't do this with LESS.
-In this case the mixin would have to know that we want `color: green` in the mixin.
-This makes out mixins much less flexible
+In this LESS example, the `color: green` is built into the mixin.
+This is much less flexible.

 ```css
 .respond(@min-width) {